LeratoMohelepi/LERMOH25565_PTO2508_GroupB_LeratoMohelepi_SDF01/README.md

 ## 💡 Next up

-🔹Add some style with CSS.
+- Add some style with CSS.

-🔹Start building bigger and cooler projects.
+- Start building bigger and cooler projects.

 ---